SegaraRai/anime4k-wgpu/README.md

 ### Prerequisites

 - Rust (2024 edition)
-- A GPU that supports filtering 32-bit floating point textures (`"float32-filterable"` feature in WebGPU)
+- A GPU that supports filtering 32-bit floating point textures (the `"float32-filterable"` feature in WebGPU)
+  While it is technically possible to support GPUs without this feature by downgrading some or all textures to 16-bit floats, there are no plans to implement this due to the complexity involved.
-- For video playback: Vulkan-compatible GPU
+- For video playback: A Vulkan-compatible GPU

 ### Installation